Developer guide

 Each step in the steps

-: The title for the step is provided by client, displayed in the user interface.
+A custom title provided by the client, displayed to the user during this step in the interface.

-Below is a list of all the types of steps available in our system.
+Below is a list of all step types currently supported in the system:

 Language

-The Language step allows the user to choose the interface language.
+The Language step allows the user to select their preferred interface language at the beginning of the identification process.

 Language step configurations: